nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the _GUI_ with a set of sample contacts.
+   2. Double-click the jar file.<br>
+      Expected: Shows the _GUI_ with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. Closing all windows

+   1. Open TAB, then open the help window and reminder window.

+   2. Close the TAB window.<br>
+      Expected: All windows should close.

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown<br>
+1. Deleting a student while all students are being shown<br>
-Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    * Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    * Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.

-Status bar remains the same.
+2. Deleting a student after filtering list<br>
+   Prerequisites: Filter students with the command `find t/new`.
+Multiple students in the filtered list.

+  * Test case: `delete 1 1`<br>
+    Expected: First contact is removed from the filtered list and the list remains filtered.
+Details of the deleted contact shown in the status message.

 Incorrect delete commands to try: `delete...`
-1. `delete x` where x is larger than the list size<br>
+1. `delete x` where x is larger than the list size
 2. `delete`

 Expected: Error details shown in the status message.

+### Editing a student

+1. Editing a student while all students are being shown<br>
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 n/Alex`<br>
+      Expected: First contact is edited to have the name `Alex`.
+Details of the edited contact shown in the status message.

+    * Test case: `edit 1`<br>
+      Expected: No person is edited.
+Error details shown in the status message.

+Incorrect edit commands to try: `edit...`
+1. `edit x` where x is larger than the list size
+2. `edit`
+3. `edit 1 2 n/Alex`

+### Finding a student

+1. Finding a student by tag<br>
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `find t/new t/unpaid cond/any`<br>
+      Expected: All students with either the `NEW` tag or the `UNPAID` tag are shown.

+    * Test case: `find t/new unpaid`<br>
+      Expected: The list is not filtered.
+Error details shown in the status message.

+2. Finding a student by student fields<br>
+   Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `find a/serangoon cond/none`<br>
+    Expected: All students without the address `serangoon` are shown.

+    * Test case: `find n/`<br>
+    Expected: The list is not filtered.
+Error details shown in the status message.

+2. Finding a student by lesson fields<br>
+   Prerequisites: List all students using the `list` command.
+Multiple students in the list with lessons.

+  * Test case: `find time/1400-1900`<br>
+    Expected: All students with at least one lesson overlapping with the time range `1400-1900` will be shown.

+  * Test case: `find date/20 oct 2021 12 nov 2021`<br>
+    Expected: The list is not filtered.
+Error details shown in the status message.

+Incorrect find commands to try: `find...`
+1. `find cond/every`
+2. `find`
+3. `find time/1200-1000`

 ### Adding a lesson